SS West Cawthon: Operational history

 In January 1923 as the sea trade rebounded, West Cawthon was originally allocated to International Freighting Corporation to serve their Philadelphia to ports of River Plate route.
 Following the allocation, the ship proceeded to New York on January 23.
 The freighter, however, never entered the South American trade and remained in New York through the end of March when she was chartered by Baltimore Oceanic Steamship Company, who operated a number of routes out of Baltimore to many Mediterranean and Black Sea ports.
 West Cawthon cleared from Baltimore on her first trip under new management on April 4.
-After stops at Philadelphia and New York to load the remainder of her cargo, she sailed from New York on April 14 bound for Genoa, Marseilles and Leghorn.
+After stops at Philadelphia and New York to load the remainder of her cargo, she sailed from New York on April 14 bound for Genoa, Marseille and Leghorn.
 After visiting her ports of call, she returned to Philadelphia on June 8 in ballast.
 The ship conducted two more trips to Italy under Baltimore Oceanic Steamship Co. management.
 Upon arrival at New York from her last trip on Christmas Day 1923 she was put under control of Mallory Steamship Company who similarly operated a large scale service route to the Mediterranean ports of Italy and Spain.
 West Cawthon sailed to Philadelphia for loading on December 30, but encountered heavy fog and went aground off Edgemoor during the night.
 The freighter was refloated around 03:00 next morning with the help of tug Juno and after a brief inspection arrived at her destination.